 15 years ago today, Good Will Hunting was released in theaters.
 Matt Damon and Ben Affleck subsequently won Best Original Screenplay, Robin Williams won Best Supporting Actor and the film was nominated for seven other Oscars, including Best Picture.

-“How do ya like them apples?” almost didn’t make the final cut of Good Will Hunting.
-Director Gus Van Sant left it out and when Matt Damon and Ben Affleck noticed the omission, Affleck was quick to plead, “Gus, at least let an audience see it.
-I think it will play.”
-And so he did and it did.
+Interestingly, the now-famous line "How do ya like them apples?" almost didn't make the final cut of the film.
+Director Gus Van Sant left it out and when Affleck and Damon noticed the omission, they pleaded with the director, "Gus, at least let an audience see it.
+I think it will play."
+And so it did.

 Damon: When we were shooting Good Will Hunting, the Oscars were on.
 And Gus came over, and we filled out all the predictions and had a pool.
 We were sitting there drinking beers, watching the Oscars, and Robin didn't come over because he was calling Billy Crystal backstage to give him joke ideas.
 We went from that to the next year, we were in the front row, and Billy sang a song about us in his opening.
 It was like: "Ben and Matt, Matt and Ben."
 I just remember feeling like it was completely surreal.